Important Husbandry Requirements for Selected Reptiles

 H, I, c

-d Humidity requirements are significantly greater during ecdysis.
+d Humidity requirements are substantially greater during ecdysis.